Intermodalics/pickit-docs/docs/documentation/setup/index.rst

 --------------

 One Pickit processor can be connected to two different Pickit cameras at the same time.
-This can be two M cameras, two L cameras, or an M and an L camera, or also an M-HD and an M/L camera combined.
+This can be any combination of M and L cameras, or an M-HD and M/L camera combination.
 At the moment we do not support two M-HD cameras connected to the same processor.

 Here you select which camera to use in the setup file.
 Each setup file should have exactly one active camera.